 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Tamron 10-24mm f3.5-4.5 II LD weighs 406g, 56% (534g) lighter than the Tokina Opera 16-28mm F2.8 FF's weight of 940g.

 Lens Mounts